 Morinaga supports the activities of the World Cocoa Foundation (WCF)—which promotes various programs aimed at providing technical guidance and educational support for cacao farmers, as well as realizing societies without child labor, and provide support for cacao-producing countries through our activities as a WCF member.

-As a member of Minato-Net (a network comprising CSR personnel of companies with headquarters or offices located in Minato City, corporate foundations, volunteer centers, and other organizations), Morinaga exchanges information and contributes to the Minato community.
+As a member of Minato-Net (a network comprising CSR personnel of companies with headquarters or offices located in Minato City, corporate foundations, volunteer centers, and other organizations), MORINAGA exchanges information and contributes to the Minato community.
 Starting from 2016, we participate in the Wakuwaku!
 Minato City Quiz Rally and the Minato Community Welfare Forum.